Qatar

 Mental Health and Caregiving

-In 1997, the fellowship program was created to provide stipends and expert training to journalists who report on topics related to mental health or mental illnesses.
+In 1996, the Rosalynn Carter Fellowships for Mental Health Journalism program was created to provide stipends and expert training to journalists who report on topics related to mental health or mental illnesses.
 In 2016, the program expanded to Qatar.

 Our Work and Methods

 Journalists from Qatar travel to Atlanta to receive training and guidance on projects from experts and other fellows.
-Their participation is a result of a partnership with the Qatar Foundation’s WISH initiative.
+Their participation is a result of a partnership with the Qatar Foundation’s World Innovation Summit for Health community initiative.

 The goals are: